juliuspleunes4/Flix/docs/TESTING_GUIDE.md

 If you get 0 movies, check in the server console:
 1. Is the path being scanned correctly?
 2. Are the subfolders being found?
-3. Are video files and source.txt being found?
+3. Are video files and info.json being found?
 4. Are there JSON parsing errors?

 ## Expected Console Output